 The Plan that you and your Attorney draft and file with the Bankruptcy Court will require that you begin making plan payments thirty days after you file your case.
 It is important to know when to start making plan payments so that the Chapter 13 Trustee does not request dismissal of your case.

 The Plan payments will partly consist of mortgage arrears payments – missed payments and your ongoing regular mortgage payments.
 You will be making plan payments to the Chapter 13 Trustee who will then disburse these funds to your mortgage lender.
 It is important to know which Trustee you are required to make payments to and the form of payment the Trustee accepts.

 It is important to maintain detailed records of everything related to your bankruptcy such as all of your payments that were made to the Trustee.
-Typically the Trustee’s office only accepts cashier’s check or money order and keeping all of these records can become cumbersome.
+Typically the Trustee’s only accept cashiers’ checks or money orders and keeping all of these records can become cumbersome.
 It’s a good idea to pay the Trustee via TFS Bill Pay or other similar electronic means.
-These services cost the same as purchasing a money order but give you the ability to make your payments from the comfort and privacy of your own home.
+These services cost the same as purchasing a money order but give you the ability to make your payments from the comfort and privacy of their own home.

 Be Aware of Payment Changes

 One of the things you need to watch for is changes in your Chapter 13 Plan payments.
 Oftentimes, your mortgage payment fluctuates due to changes in escrow which in turn, increases your Chapter 13 plan payments.
 Depending on how you and your bankruptcy attorney have structured your plan, there might be a small boost in payment due to escrow or insurance.
 You’ll need to make sure you are paying the right amount every month or you could fall behind.

 Make Sure Property Taxes Get Paid on Time